Saturday, June 1, 2024

 HarperCollins, September 2018

-I'll just say this up front, because I'm one of the people for whom this is important: No dogs die in this book.
+I'll just say this up front, because I'm one of those readers for whom this is important: No dogs die in this book.
 We do get the story of Laika*, told by one of the dogs to the others so that, at a critical point, they can make an informed choice, but Greg Van Eekhout kills none of his fictional dogs in the course of this story.

 Lopside, Bug, Daisy, and their pack leader, Golden retriever Champion, are Barkonauts, dogs specially trained and equipped to be part of the crew of Laika, the first Earth ship to head out to start a colony on an alien world in a distant solar system.
 There are four human crew as well, and we only meet two of them before one, Roro, helps the dogs into hibernation for the FTL portion of their travels.